affinitic/collective.defaultexcludedfromnav/README.rst

 collective.defaultexcludedfromnav
 =================================

-This product allows you to manage the list of portal types that should be excluded from navigation by default
+This product allows you to manage the list of portal types that should be excluded from navigation by default.

 Features
 --------

-- Add a configlet with a list of portal_type
+- Adds a configlet in control panel with the list of portal types to exclude

 Translations